fmExcense/compositeurdigital.github.io/en/gettingstarted.md

 # Getting started

-## Install
+## Installation

 ### Prerequisites

-1. Multitouch-capable PC
+1. Multitouch-enabled PC
-2. Windows 7 SP1 or newer
+2. Windows 7 SP1 or later

 _Minimum System requirements: Intel Core i5 3rd generation_

-### Install
+### Installation procedure

 1. Go to <http://www.compositeurdigital.com/setup>
-2. Click `Installer`
+2. Click on `Installer`
 3. Follow your browser's instructions to download and run `setup.exe`.

 ### First run

-Compositeur Digital will launch automatically when the installation is complete.
+The Compositeur Digital will start automatically after the installation procedure is completed.

-1. Compositeur Digital will suggest to download some sample content.
-Click `download` to do so.
+1. When started, the application will suggest to download our demo content.
+Click on `download`
-2. Choose from one of the three sample universes.
+2. When completed, the application will display three demo environments.
+Click on any of it to enter

 You can now move to the [Usage overview](use.md) section.